Pundit

 Joe Scarborough and Mika Brzezinski of MSNBC's Morning Joe are examples of political pundits.

-A pundit is a person who offers opinion in an authoritative manner on a particular subject area (typically politics, the social sciences, technology or sport), usually through the mass media.
+A pundit is a term originating with the Indian language, originally meaning a revered elder or a spiritual leader in Hinduistic matters, but has been adapted in the Western World as pundit, or occasionally pundette for a female person, to refer to a person who offers opinion in an authoritative manner on a particular subject area (typically politics, the social sciences, technology or sport), in the Western mass media.
+It is mostly used in its original meaning, to refer to a spiritual leader of Hinduism.

 Origins

 The term originates from the Sanskrit term pandit (paṇḍitá पण्डित), meaning "knowledge owner" or "learned man".
 It refers to someone who is erudite in various subjects and who conducts religious ceremonies and offers counsel to the king and usually referred to a person from the Hindu Brahmin but may also refer to the siddhas, Siddhars, Naths, ascetics, sadhus, or yogis (rishi).

-From at least the early 19th century, a Pundit of the Supreme court in Colonial India was an officer of the judiciary who advised British judges on questions of Hindu law.
+From at least the early 19th century, a pundit of the supreme court in Colonial India was an officer of the judiciary who advised British judges on questions of Hindu law.
 In Anglo-Indian use, pundit also referred to a native of India who was trained and employed by the British to survey inaccessible regions beyond the British frontier.